Staten Island to the Oakwood Section

 • The water person.
 You want a morning walk on a real beach and a marina ten minutes away, but you still want a normal residential street, not a boardwalk scene.

 • The Manhattan commuter who's made peace with the trade.
-You've accepted that the ferry ride is part of the deal—and you'd rather decompress on a boat than sit in the Holland Tunnel.
+You've accepted that the ferry ride is part of the deal.
+And you'd rather decompress on a boat than sit in the Holland Tunnel.

 If you want walk-everywhere nightlife, a short subway commute, or brand-new construction at scale… keep reading, but adjust your expectations.
 Oakwood rewards a different priority list.